.300 Winchester Magnum: Cartridge history

-Prior to the advent of the .300 Winchester Magnum there were already a number of .30 caliber (7.62 mm) cartridges billed as offering a "magnum" level of performance.
+Before the advent of the .300 Winchester Magnum, there were already many .30-caliber (7.62 mm) cartridges billed as offering a "magnum" level of performance.
 Such rounds included the .30 Newton of 1913 and the .300 H&H Magnum of 1925.
 The .30 Newton saw limited commercial success, however, and the .300 H&H was too long for the standard length Mauser and Springfield rifle actions of the time, barring substantial modifications.

 Beginning with the .270 Weatherby Magnum in 1943, Roy Weatherby introduced a popular line of rifle cartridges based on the H&H case shortened to fit a standard length (2.5 in) action.
-The Weatherby cartridges of any given caliber followed a formula of "improved" design, which entailed "blowing out" the H&H Magnum parent case, thereby reducing case taper and increasing usable powder capacity.
-The .300 Weatherby Magnum, an "improved", full-length cartridge derived from the .300 H&H was introduced in 1944.
+The Weatherby cartridges of any given caliber followed an "improved" design that entailed "blowing out" the H&H Magnum parent case, thereby reducing case taper and increasing usable powder capacity.
+The .300 Weatherby Magnum, an "improved", full-length cartridge derived from the .300 H&H, was introduced in 1944.

-The larger manufacturers soon noticed Weatherby's standard length magnum case, and in due time followed suit.
-From 1956 to 1959 Winchester introduced three such cartridges: the .264 Winchester Magnum, .338 Winchester Magnum and .458 Winchester Magnum, all based on the shortened and blown out .375 H&H Magnum case.
-The popular .30 caliber's omission from that lineup prompted a response by the shooting community and Winchester's competition.
-Wildcatters soon produced the .30-338 Winchester Magnum and Norma Projektilfabrik, who were by now manufacturing ammunition for Weatherby, took the standard length basic Weatherby brass and necked it down to .30 caliber (7.62 mm) to form the .308 Norma Magnum.
+The larger manufacturers soon noticed Weatherby's standard-length magnum case and, in due time, followed suit.
+From 1956 to 1959, Winchester introduced three such cartridges: the .264 Winchester Magnum, .338 Winchester Magnum and .458 Winchester Magnum, all based on the shortened and blown out .375 H&H Magnum case.
+The omission of the popular .30 caliber from that lineup prompted a response from the shooting community and Winchester's competitors.
+Wildcatters soon produced the .30-338 Winchester Magnum, and Norma Projektilfabrik, who were by now manufacturing ammunition for Weatherby, took the standard-length basic Weatherby brass and necked it down to .30 caliber (7.62 mm) to form the .308 Norma Magnum.